-EDG 632 EDUCATING STUDENTS AT RISK helps identify students in a K-12 setting who are or have the potential to be at risk academically, behaviorally, or socially.
+EDG 632 EDUCATING STUDENTS AT RISK This course intends to help identify students in a K-12 setting who are or have the potential to be at risk academically, behaviorally or socially.
 The course also intends to help develop attitudes, skills and techniques to be effective teachers of the at-risk student.
-The course will look at social, personal, cultural, and community dynamics in relation to the education of students who are at risk.
-3 credits.
+Response to Intervention (RtI) will be discussed.
+The course will look at social, personal, cultural and community dynamics in relation to the education of students who are at risk.
+3 credit hours.

-EDG 633 ALTERNATIVE EDUCATION studies the nature of the alternative education K-12 program in the public schools.
+EDG 633 ALTERNATIVE EDUCATION This course studies the nature of the alternative education K-12 program in the public schools.
 The various delivery systems and the role of the teacher in each system will be addressed.
 Alternative education, as a part of a community process, will be discussed.
 Discussion will range from early intervention to "last chance" programs.
-Prerequisite: EDG 632.
-3 credit hours.